KelvinHere/Yoga_Milestone_4/README.md

 1. Sell my services on this site to suppliment my income
 2. Set the price of my services because I know what my time is worth
 3. See a list of my booked times for video calls

+As site admin I want to:
+1. See requests from instructors
+2. Change privilages for users and instructors

 #### Business Goals